-I have struggled for quite sometimes on setting up Cognito and how to put it in your web application as an authentication service.
-As the documentation from AWS is not quite clear on setting up, how different pieces fit together, this post is how I done it.
+I have struggled for quite some time with setting up Cognito and integrating it into a web application as an authentication service.
+The documentation from AWS is not very clear on how to set it up and how the different pieces fit together.
+This post explains how I did it.

 The setup